 In late February, the eye pain became unbearable and I decided to go to my primary care physician to get checked out.
-I saw him the next day and he ordered an MRI for later that afternoon.
+I saw him the next day and he ordered an MRIA noninvasive imaging technique that uses strong magnetic fields to produce images of nearly any structure of the body.
+For MOGAD, it is typically used with and without contrast to identify disease activity in the central nervous system. for later that afternoon.
 My PCP suspected an issue with my retina.
 I also made an appointment with my local eye doctor, Anthony Rudick O.D, for the following day.

 That night I went to bed in severe pain and woke during the night with no vision in my left eye and diminished vision in my right.